Does Concentration Drive the Scatter in the Stellar-to-Halo Mass Relation of Galaxy Clusters?: Introduction

 \section{Introduction}

 As the most dominant galaxies at the center of massive clusters~\citep{Kravtsov2012, VonDerLinden2007}, the brightest central galaxies~(BCGs\footnote{We use BCGs to refer to the brightest central or brightest cluster galaxies interchangeably.}) have witnessed both the early-time fast growth and the late-time slow accretion of cluster haloes predicted by hierarchical structure formation in the $\lcdm$ Universe~\citep{Zhao2003, Klypin2016}.
-Consequently, the BCGs have likely experienced an analogous two-phase formation, with starbursts induced by gas-rich mergers~\citep{Barnes1991, Mihos1996, Hopkins2013} and fast accretion~\citep{Fabian1994, McDonald2012} at the onset of cluster formation, followed by dry mergers and smooth accretions until the observed epoch~\citep{Dubinski1998, Lin2004, DeLucia2007, Bezanson2009, Collins2009, Hopkins2009, Naab2009, vanDokkum2010, Hilz2013, Bellstedt2016, Zhang2016, Huang2018, Ragone-Figueroa2018, Mostoghiu2019, Rennehan2020, DeMaio2020}.
+Consequently, the BCGs have likely experienced an analogous two-phase formation, with starbursts induced by gas-rich mergers~\citep{Barnes1991, Mihos1996, Hopkins2013} and fast accretion~\citep{Fabian1994, Collins2009, McDonald2012} at the onset of cluster formation, followed by dry mergers and smooth accretions until the observed epoch~\citep{Lin2004, Bezanson2009, vanDokkum2010, Zhang2016, Huang2018, DeMaio2020}.
+The correlated growth of cluster haloes and BCGs is also seen in numerical simulations of cluster formation~\citep{Dubinski1998, Mostoghiu2019, Ragagnin2019, Rennehan2020}.
 Therefore, the scatter in the stellar-to-halo mass relation of BCGs inevitably carries the imprint of the assembly history of cluster haloes, providing an important avenue to the physical understanding of galaxy-halo connection at the very massive end~\citep{Wechsler2018}.
 In this paper, we measure the weak gravitational lensing signals of two equal-halo mass cluster subsamples split by BCG stellar mass, and look for possible discrepancies in their halo concentration $c$, one of the most fundamental halo properties that correlates strongly with halo assembly history.